aspose-cells/Aspose.Cells-Products/cells/net/conversion/jpg-to-docx/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert JPG to DOCX" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=jpg outformat=docx IsLandingPage=true %}}
+{{% cells-convert title="Free App and Sample Code to Convert JPG to DOCX" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=jpg outformat=docx IsLandingPage=true %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

- An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+ An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="JPG" readMoreLink="https://docs.fileformat.com/image/jpg/" >}}
+A JPEG is a type of image format that is saved using the method of lossy compression.
+The output image, as result of compression, is a trade-off between storage size and image quality.
+Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
+Image quality is negligibly affected if 10:1 compression is applied to the image.
+The higher the compression value, the higher the degradation in image quality.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="DOCX" readMoreLink="https://docs.fileformat.com/word-processing/docx/" >}}
+DOCX is a well-known format for Microsoft Word documents.
+Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
+Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}